Model-based clustering and classification using mixtures of multivariate skewed power exponential distributions: Appendix

 \paragraph{Unsupervised classification}

 Unsupervised classification, i.e., clustering, is performed on the (scaled) datasets mentioned above using the same comparison distributions as on the simulated data.
 The ARI and the number of groups chosen by the BIC is shown in Table~\ref{tab:supp:unsup}.
-We see that for the {\tt crabs} that the MPE distribution exhibits the best performance while the other three methods choose three groups; however, the clusters found are a little different (Table \ref{tab:supp:classtab}).
-For example, the MSPE model perfectly separates one species of crab from the other; however, for the first species it does not differentiate between the sexes.
-For the second species, there are only 4 misclassifications for differentiating the sexes.
-The {\tt mixture} and {\tt MixGHD} models have similar fits but worse performance.

-The {\tt bankruptcy} data shows some interesting results.
-The {\tt MixGHD} model fits only one cluster to the data.
-The MPE mixtures perform the best, fitting one light-tailed and one heavy-tailed component, which seems reasonable (Figure \ref{fig:supp:bankrupt}), resulting in four misclassifications.
-Although the BIC chose two components for the MSPE mixtures, the best fitted model had two heavy-tailed, skewed components and the clustering was no better than random assignment (Table \ref{tab:supp:classtab}).
-This was surprising and given the much better performance in the semi-supervised case (Table \ref{tab:supp:semisup}) suggests that this is due to poor initialization.

-For the {\tt yeast} dataset, apart from the {\tt MixGHD} mixtures, the other three mixtures overfit the number of components.
-Finally, when looking at the {\tt diabetes} dataset, the additional flexibility of being able to model skewness does not seem an asset as both the MSPE and {\tt MixGHD} implementations perform worse than the MPE and Gaussian cases, both under fitting the number of groups (seem to combine the normal and chemical classes but able to differentiate from the overt class).
-Moreover, the estimates of skewness were not trivial, and both groups had heavier tails in the MSPE fit.
-On the other hand, for the MPE fit, the tails were approximately Gaussian (common $\beta_{g} \approx 1$).
-The relative performance of the MPE versus MSPE mixtures in Table~\ref{tab:supp:semisup} suggests that there are cases in which using skewed mixtures might not be ideal, and could be a possible subject of future work.